Part of the Accessibility audit

 What this check does

-SiteCurl checks the <html> tag on every page for a lang attribute.
-It verifies three things: the attribute exists, it is not empty, and it contains a valid BCP 47 language code like 'en', 'en-US', 'fr', or 'de'.
+SiteCurl checks the <html> tag on each page for a lang attribute.
+It checks three things: the attribute exists, it is not empty, and it contains a valid BCP 47 language code like 'en', 'en-US', 'fr', or 'de'.

 A missing lang attribute is flagged as critical.
 An invalid value (like 'english' or '123') is flagged as a warning.
 A valid value like 'en' passes the check.

-The check runs on every page in your scan.
-Some CMS templates set the lang attribute on some pages but not others, or set it to different values on different templates.
-SiteCurl catches these inconsistencies across your entire site.
+The check runs on each page in your scan.
+Some CMS templates set the lang attribute on some pages but not others, or set it to other values on other templates.
+SiteCurl catches these gaps across your entire site.

 How this shows up in the real world